The Strength of Structural Diversity in Online Social Networks: Discussion

-Taken together, our study emphasizes the strength of structural diversity in predicting personal social reputations online and suggests an alternate perspective for people to accumulate their social capital, for policy makers to make interventions and for market operators to set up effective campaigns.
+Taking advantage of network data which cover more than 10 million users (including more than 230,000 ego users) from an online knowledge-sharing platform, our study highlights the importance of structural diversity in online social networks and suggests an alternate perspective for people to accumulate their social capital, for policy makers to make appropriate interventions and for market operators to set up effective campaigns.
 Our findings are also of prime significance to understand why network structure matters in a range of social and economic domains.
-For example, individuals located in a diversified social context are generally more accessible to novel information and ideas, and thus may help to accelerate various diffusion processes, which has important implications for viral marketing and fake news research.
-Moreover, as we live in such a connected world of overloaded information, how do we aggregate opinions around us (e.g., prefer information from diverse backgrounds) to arrive at reliable and accurate estimation is not only crucial to help us make better decisions but also important for us to improve the collective intelligence.
+For example, individuals who are located in a diversified social context are generally accessible to novel information and ideas, which has important implications for viral marketing and fake news research.
+Moreover, as we live in such a connected world of overloaded information, how do we aggregate opinions around us (e.g., adopt information from diverse backgrounds) to arrive at reliable and accurate estimation is not only crucial to make better decisions but also important to improve the collective intelligence.